UniversalDependencies/docs/_ka/index.md

 * Third-Person Singular Lemmatization: This method is widely used due to its prevalence in Georgian lexicography and its compatibility with treebank annotation principles.
 * Verbal Noun-Based Lemmatization: This approach aligns with dictionaries that prioritize the masdar form but may present challenges for verbs lacking nominal counterparts.

-By combining these approaches, UD treebanks aim to balance linguistic tradition with computational utility and user accessibility.
+By combining these approaches, the UD treebanks aim to balance linguistic tradition with computational utility and user accessibility.

+(The UD_Georgian-GNC treebank uses exclusively the masdar forms where available.)

 ---